split/mountain

 Can you tell us about your painting process?

-a large chessboard which makes the gestures I use both tight and loose.
+I paint with oil on board, I prefer board for its hard, smooth untextured surface and the way stiff-bristled brushes leave scrappy marks.
+The dimensions I like are rarely bigger than a large chessboard which makes the gestures I use both tight and loose.
 At times I paint quite quickly and try not to overthink the marks, kind of like trying to catch a scent on the wind.
-This is all to say I don’t have set
+This is all to say I don’t have set schedules or times for painting but rather find myself in seasonal painting cycles.
+I tried painting en plein air for a bit but found the logistics cumbersome and instead developed a way to infuse more memory and feeling into the process from a distance.

 How do you choose a location to paint?

-always so specific, but tie in to larger travel plans and adventures I might find myself in.
-For some reason I seem to be drawn to the more exposed rock surfaces and features (Dolomites!), something about the character and light-play appeals to my sense of geologic drama.
+I usually paint from photographs and memory of places i've been.
+I lived for a while in the Western Cape in South Africa and for a good chunk of time spent most weekends in the mountains.
+These early trips really forged in me a sensitivity to the quality of feeling I experienced in those remote spaces.
+From then on and now living in Europe, I travel to mountains and use this material to paint from.
+The locations aren’t always so specific, but tie in to larger travel plans and ventures I might find myself in.
+For some reason I seem to be drawn to the more exposed rock surfaces and features, something about the character and light-play appeals to my sense of geologic drama.

 Is there a place you’ve painted that feels particularly important?
 If so, where/why?

-experiences.
+I guess all the places have different qualities of importance.
+I'd say paintings of mountains in South Africa are closest to my heart, it's where I spent a lot of time with close friends, and have had many formative personal experiences.
 The Cederberg, Agtertafelberg, Winterhoek, Matroosberg and of course Table Mountain are all steeped in a mix of interpersonal relationship dynamics and at the same time many moments of loneliness too.
 Another important trip was to Namibia with my good friend Anna in 2018, where we spent a bit of time in some of the most stark and contorted landscapes i've ever been in.
 Another important aspect to being able to travel to the mountains and have the unfettered freedom to be in them comes with the awareness of access, and how my position as a white South African has afforded me opportunities to be able to be in these spaces with ease.
-I think a lot about the historical sediments of the places I go, the mute geology and silent witnessing that is so present for me in landscape, of stories not given voice and credibility but still very much there.
+I think a lot about the historical sediments of the places I go, the mute geology and silent witnessing that is so present for me in landscape, of stories not given voice and credibility but still very much there and baked in.
 An example of this is the history of the Herero and Nama Genocide carried out by the German colonial project between 1904 and 1908 in Namibia.
 Robert Macfarlane says that dissonance is produced in any landscape that enchants in the present but has been a site of violence in the past.
 I think a lot about these hidden remnants.

 We’ve also admired your sculptural work, how does your sense of sculpture influence your painting?